Electron $g-2$ corrections from axion dark matter: phenomenology

 The cyclotron and spin frequencies are the factors that multiply $\vec L$ and $\vec\sigma$, respectively, in Eq. (\ref{eq:hamil2}), giving

-Note, we have added the one-loop quantum electrodynamics contribution for zero background.
+Note, we have added the zero background one-loop quantum electrodynamics contribution.

-Now we perform the integrals defined in Eqs. (\ref{eq:IA})-(\ref{eq:Imunu}) and input the results into Eqs. (\ref{eq:cycfreq}) and (\ref{eq:spinfreq}).
-A simple way to evaluate the integrals is to use the non-relativistic properties of the background.
-As the non-zero momentum population of the phase space distribution are much smaller than the zero modes, we can approximate our computations by assuming
+Now we perform the integrals defined in Eqs. (\ref{eq:J})-(\ref{eq:Imunu}) and input the results into Eqs. (\ref{eq:cycfreq}) and (\ref{eq:spinfreq}).
+Using the non-relativisitc properties of the dark matter background, we evaluate the integrals after we expand the integrands to second order in the dark matter and electron velocities (See appendix \ref{app:integrals} for details).

 Defining